 If you believe your insurance company has acted in bad faith, you should contact a Texas insurance lawyer today.

-We at The MIC Firm will determine the appropriate avenue to prove your bad faith claim.
+We at My Insurance Case will determine the appropriate avenue to prove your bad faith claim.

 We will fight your insurance company and strive to get you the compensation you deserve.